Unconfirmed2/Scope/APP_DESCRIPTION.md

 ### c.
 Authentication (`useAuth` hook)

--   The `useAuth` hook abstracts all Firebase Auth logic.
+-   The `useAuth` hook abstracts auth logic and currently returns a mock user object to simplify local development.
 -   It provides the current `user` object and a `loading` state.
--   Crucially, it contains a `BYPASS_AUTH_FOR_TESTING` flag.
-When `true`, it returns a mock user object, allowing developers to work on the app without needing to configure Firebase credentials locally.
 -   It exposes methods like `signIn`, `signUp`, `logOut`, and profile update functions.
 -   The user's UID from this hook is used by `useProjects` to determine the correct `localStorage` key.